TAHITI BEFORE YOU GO

 For French Citizens: No visa required for French passport holders to enter French Polynesia.

-New Zealand and Australian Citizens: Passport must be valid for three months from the arrival date to French Polynesia.
+New Zealand and Australian Citizens: Passport must be valid for six months from the arrival date to French Polynesia.
 No visa is required for stays of up to 90 days for New Zealand citizens and for up to 90 days for Australian citizens.

-Japanese Citizens: Passport must be valid for a minimum of three months from the arrival date to French Polynesia.
+Japanese Citizens: Passport must be valid for a minimum of 6 months from the arrival date to French Polynesia.
 No visa is required for stays of up to 90 days for Japanese passport holders.
 Visitors must hold documents required for their next destination.Visitors must hold return or onward tickets.

 Other Country Travel Documents and Visa requirements: Please check with the French Consulate and request specific information for entry to French Polynesia as these requirements can differ from France.